“Zionists are the in-group upon which white supremacy depends.”

 I had already encountered a pervasive environment of antisemitism from classmates in my program, a collaboration between Stanford’s Graduate School of Education and its Jewish studies program.
 After these and other comments, it became clear to me that faculty and administrators were also fostering that environment.

 The consequence?
-Whereas before Stanford’s Graduate School of Education (GSE) had one Jewish studies student enrolled in the 2023 PhD cohort, now it will have none.
+Whereas before Stanford’s Graduate School of Education (GSE) had one Jewish studies student enrolled in the 2023 PhD cohort, or year, now it will have none.
 I have decided to drop out.
 Stanford University and its community members proved uninterested, on countless occasions, in providing me the opportunity as a Jewish student to learn, succeed and engage in a scholarly community.

 Another dean told me that I needed to take accountability and “accept blame” for creating situations that encouraged antisemitic behaviors and comments.